 Based on this comparative review, we did not identify inequities in the level of support and compensation provided to Chairholders at the University and its affiliated hospitals.
 Some supports are standard across on-campus academic divisions: the Provost provides a $10,000 research allowance to all on-campus Chairholders (excepting those in the Faculty of Medicine, which falls under a separate arrangement); and all on-campus Chairs receive dedicated administrative and grant development support from the Research Services Office or the Faculty of Medicine Research Office in preparing their nominations.
 When reviewing annualized supports, we found that in many cases academic divisions/departments and hospitals provide standardized levels of funding for research allowances and/or support for trainees, a practice which helps to ensure consistent and equitable levels of support.
 For example, the Faculty of Arts and Sciences uses a standardized model for institutional support, based on Tier and discipline, and the Hospital for Sick Children offers a standardized research funding allowance, relative to Tier.

 The review did identify some opportunities to strengthen administrative supports for the nomination process.
 We will engage with academic divisions this fall on further refining our processes, including the method by which the Division of the Vice-President, Research and Innovation, reviews the level of institutional support provided to nominees in the academic divisions as part of the institutional approval process.

 Environmental Scan (2017/2018)

-The environmental scan also included a review of HR & Equity Annual Reports, which provide an overview of initiatives within the Division of the Vice-President, Human Resources & Equity, that promote safe and healthy work environments, enhance efficiency and produce an equitable and inclusive environment.
+The environmental scan also included a review of HR & Equity Annual Reports, which provide an overview of initiatives within the Division of the Vice-President, People Strategy, Equity & Culture, that promote safe and healthy work environments, enhance efficiency and produce an equitable and inclusive environment.